-SLO 7: Deal with complex and challenging situations in the workplace

-KC1. know how to reduce the risk of harm to themselves whilst working in emergency medicine and acute care

-KC2. understand the personal and professional attributes of an effective emergency medicine clinician

-KC3. be able to effectively manage their own clinical workload

-KC4. be able to deal with common challenging interactions in the workplace

-KC5. be able to work effectively with patients who appear angry or distressed

-KC6. have expert communication skills to negotiate or manage complicated or troubling interactions

-KC7. behave professionally in dealings with colleagues and team members within the ED

-KC8. work professionally and effectively with those outside the ED Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help

-- Knows how to safely deal with violent or threatening situations - Able to handle common but challenging situations - o self-discharge against advice - o capacity assessment - o child safeguarding issues - o Police / FME enquiries - Aware of national legislation and legal responsibilities, including safeguarding vulnerable groups - Behaves in accordance with ethical and legal requirements - Demonstrates ability to offer apology or explanation when appropriate - Demonstrates ability to contribute within the clinical team in ensuring that medical legal factors are considered openly and consistently - Interacts effectively with hospital colleagues when handing over the care of patients, in particular when this appears troublesome. - Liaises effectively with healthcare professionals outside the hospital about patient care - Understands the effect on the team of stress and fatigue
+SLO 7: Deal with complex and challenging situations in the workplace Key Capabilities At point of credentialing, the PEM-ACP will: KC1. know how to reduce the risk of harm to themselves whilst working in emergency medicine and acute care KC2. understand the personal and professional attributes of an effective emergency medicine clinician KC3. be able to effectively manage their own clinical workload KC4. be able to deal with common challenging interactions in the workplace KC5. be able to work effectively with patients who appear angry or distressed KC6. have expert communication skills to negotiate or manage complicated or troubling interactions KC7. behave professionally in dealings with colleagues and team members within the ED KC8. work professionally and effectively with those outside the ED Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help Descriptors Knows how to safely deal with violent or threatening situations Able to handle common but challenging situations self-discharge against advice capacity assessment child safeguarding issues Police / FME enquiries Aware of national legislation and legal responsibilities, including safeguarding vulnerable groups Behaves in accordance with ethical and legal requirements Demonstrates ability to offer apology or explanation when appropriate Demonstrates ability to contribute within the clinical team in ensuring that medical legal factors are considered openly and consistently Interacts effectively with hospital colleagues when handing over the care of patients, in particular when this appears troublesome.
+Liaises effectively with healthcare professionals outside the hospital about patient care Understands the effect on the team of stress and fatigue

-- Supports EM team members in challenging or distressing circumstances

-- Works within a legal framework for shop floor work

-- Is aware of specific legislation:

-- Data Protection Act

-- Information Governance

-- Freedom of Information Act

-- Caldicott Report

-- Mental Health Act

-- Mental Capacity Act

-- Deprivation of Liberty Safeguards

-- o Children's Act

-- Advance Directives

-- DNAR Decisions

-- Organ and Tissue Donation

-- Able to judge issues of safeguarding for adults and children (also see SLO1)

-- Behaves at all times in a professional manner

-- Aware of own limitations and ability to ask for help as necessary

-- practical skills

-- · communication and interpersonal skills

-- dealing with complexity and uncertainty

-- clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease)

-Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement
+Supports EM team members in challenging or distressing circumstances Works within a legal framework for shop floor work Is aware of specific legislation: Data Protection Act Information Governance Freedom of Information Act Caldicott Report Mental Health Act Mental Capacity Act Deprivation of Liberty Safeguards Children's Act Advance Directives DNAR Decisions Organ and Tissue Donation Able to judge issues of safeguarding for adults and children (also see SLO1) Behaves at all times in a professional manner Aware of own limitations and ability to ask for help as necessary GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skills communication and interpersonal skills dealing with complexity and uncertainty clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement patient safety quality improvement Domain 7: Capabilities in safeguarding vulnerable groups